Baker University Admissions Assistant Morgan Thomas giving tour of campus to prospective student

 King Arthur’s Court

-• Early gifts to the University: Big clock in the gymnasium tower, bell tower west of Old Science Hall, cement tennis court, and a large gift in 1930 on the Million Dollar Endowment Campaign
+• Gifts to the University: The large clock in the gymnasium tower, a bell tower near Old Science Hall, a cement tennis court, and a major gift to the 1930 Million Dollar Endowment Campaign.